P-Gottschalk/CL-XLMR_base-LCR-Rot-hop-plus-plus/README.md

-First, create a `data/raw` directory and download the [SemEval 2016](http://alt.qcri.org/semeval2016/task5/index.php?id=data-and-tools) dataset for the language to test.
+First, create a `data/raw` directory and download the [SemEval 2016](http://alt.qcri.org/semeval2016/task5/index.php?id=data-and-tools) dataset for the languages used for testing and training.
 Note here that we use the Subtask 1 data for respective languages.
-Then rename the SemEval datasets to end up with the following files:
+Then rename the SemEval datasets as follows:

 - `data/raw`
     - `ABSA16_Restaurants_Test_Language.xml`